-2016 is a pivotal year for organizations to upgrade the security used to protect their AS2 data transfers.
+It’s crucial for organizations to take the time to upgrade the security used to protect their AS2 data transfers.
 In order to be compliant with the latest security standards, you need to be using a modern AS2 solution.

-GoAnywhere MFT fully supports SHA-2 and TLS for AS2 transfers.
-GoAnywhere is certified by the Drummond Group to validate our AS2 solution follows the RFC 4130 standard and is interoperable with other certified products.
 Using a Drummond Certified solution, and requiring your trading partners do as well, alleviates the challenges of AS2 and ensures your transfers fully meet the latest security standards.
-For more information on AS2 support in GoAnywhere MFT, visit the pages on our AS2 Client and AS2 Server.
+For more information on AS2 support in GoAnywhere MFT, visit our AS2 Client and AS2 Server resources.